-The program consists of three intensive days of training in the use of this software.
+The program consists of five intensive days of training in the use of this software.
 Participants will bring their own laptop computers; classroom presentations will be followed by substantial time using the packages with expert guidance available.

 CONN is an open-source Matlab/SPM-based cross-platform software for the computation, display, and analysis of functional connectivity Magnetic Resonance Imaging (fcMRI).
 CONN is used to analyze resting state data (rsfMRI) as well as task-related designs.
 Processing and analysis steps in CONN include:

 - Importing DICOM, ANALYZE, and NIfTI functional and anatomical files, either raw or partially/fully preprocessed volumes.
 Automatic import tools forBIDSdatasets and fMRIPrep outputs

 - Standardized preprocessing pipelines of functional and anatomical volumes powered by SPM12 (including susceptibility distortion correction, motion correction / realignment, slice-timing correction, outlier identification, coregistration, tissue-class segmentation, MNI-normalization, and smoothing)

 - Control of residual physiological and motion artifacts (e.g. scrubbing, aCompCor, ICA-based denoising, Global Regression, band-pass filtering)

 - Integrated quality control procedures and measures (e.g. FC histogram plots, BOLD signal carpetplots, Framewise Displacement, GCOR measures, FC-QC correlations)